readycade/readycade/README.md

 # [Readycade](https://readycade.com)

+#### ReadyCade is a fully customizable emulation device with high performance.
+It comes with pre-configured applications to create your own arcade experience.

 > ⚠️ Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.